A woman standing with arms crossed in a blue shirt looking serious.

 Super gender gap stats

-Taking just 5 years off work can mean more than $60,000 less in super.4 And on average, women retire sooner than men — at 63 years old compared to 66 years old.7
+Retiring just 5 years earlier can mean $60,000 less in super.4 And on average, women retire sooner than men — at 63 years old compared to 66 years old.7

 Retirement savings gap9